someobserver/recurgence/architects/bach/index.md

 Within the strictest constraints, he found infinite freedom.

-*<small>As in a fugue, themes will return.
-If you notice patterns echoing, you’re already hearing the music.</small>*
+*<small>As in any fugue, themes will return and interplay.
+If you notice patterns echoing throughout this document, you’re already hearing the music *he* scripted into the syntax.</small>*

 ## The Contrapuntal Mind